tarcinapp/entity-persistence-service/README.md

 2. **Default Filtering with Sets:** Users can still apply default filtering to sets.
 For example, using the query parameter **`set[actives]&filter[where][kind]=config`** allows users to select all active data with a **`kind`** value of **`config`**.
 3. **setThrough:** Users can apply `setThrough` query parameter while querying a data through relationship such as `/generic-lists/{listId}/generic-entities?setThrough[actives]`.
 This query will retrieve entities under the list specified by `{listId}` and relation record is active.
 4. **Enforced Sets for Role-Based Access Control:** Sets can be enforced, ensuring that users work on specific predefined sets.
 The Gateway application facilitates the creation of sets according to role-based access control policies, enhancing data security and access control.
+5. **whereThrough**: Users can apply `whereThrough` query parameter while performing delete or updateAll on the generic-entities through relationship such as `PATCH /generic-lists/{listId}/generic-entities?whereThrough[foo]=bar`.
+This operation will be applied to the entities under the list specified by `{listId}` and the relationship record with the field `foo` equals to `bar`.

 **List of Prebuilt Sets:**
 The application comes with a set of prebuilt sets to simplify common data selections.
 Each set is designed to retrieve specific subsets of data based on predefined conditions.
 Here are the prebuilt sets: